OctopusDeploy/docs/docs/administration/managing-infrastructure/performance/index.md

 Keep Octopus Deploy and SQL Server on separate servers.
 This will keep them from competing for the same CPU, memory, disk and network resources.

-We've worked with customers who have large Production SQL Server instances with a lot of compute (64 Cores and 512 GB of RAM).
-If you count yourself amongst those users, and one of those servers are not at capacity, then hosting Octopus Deploy on a shared server should be fine.
+We've worked with customers who have large Production SQL Server instances with a lot of computing power (64 Cores and 512 GB of RAM).
+If you count yourself amongst those users, and one of those servers is not at capacity, then hosting Octopus Deploy on a shared server should be fine.
 If you don't count yourself amongst those users, then avoid hosting Octopus Deploy on a shared server.

 ### SQL Server maintenance {#sql-maintenance}